pierredavidbelanger/logback-awslogs-appender/README.md

 ### `logback.xml`

-The simplest config that actually send logs to CloudWatch (see [More configurations section](#more-configurations) for a real life example):
+The simplest config that actually (synchronously) send logs to CloudWatch (see [More configurations section](#more-configurations) for a real life example):

 ```xml
 <configuration>